By Amar Parmar

 IoT Design Center

-Thus, the Wind River IoT design center was formed with a mission to “Help customers harness the potential of IoT through connected, secure, turn-key solutions.”
+To overcome these problems, the Wind River IoT Design Center was formed with a mission to “Help customers harness the potential of IoT through connected, secure, turn-key solutions.”
 Through this center of excellence we provide IoT consulting services around:

 - Business models